oanguenot/webrtcmetrics/README.md

 probe.updateUserId('newUserID');
 probe.updateCallId('newCallID');

-// Stop the analyzer when running if(metrics.running) {
+// Once the call is finished, stop the analyzer when running if(metrics.running) {
   metrics.stopAllProbes();
 }
 ```

+### Additional information

-Reports can be obtained by registering to event `onreport`; this callback is called in loop with an interval equals to the value of the `refreshEvery` parameter and with the **report** generated.
+The reports can be obtained by registering to event `onreport`; this callback is called in loop with an interval equals to the value of the `refreshEvery` parameter and with the **report** generated.

 If you don't want to capture the first curve of statistics but something much more linear, you can specify a delay before receiving the metrics.
 By default, the stats are captured immediately.
 But depending on your needs, use the parameter `startAfter` to delay the capture.

 Stats can be captured during a defined period or time.
 To do that, set a value to the parameter `stopAfter` to stop receiving reports after that duration given in ms. If you want to capture statistics as long as the call is running, omit that parameter of set the value to `-1`.
 In that case, you will have to call manually the method `stop()` of the probe to stop the collector.

 The first set of statistics collected (first report) is called the **reference report**.
-It is not been reported as the others (can't be received in the `onreport` event) but is used for computing statistics of the next ones (for example delta_packets_received).
+It is reported separately from the others (can't be received in the `onreport` event) but is used for computing statistics of the next ones (for example **delta_packets_received**).

 _Note:_ The `report` and `ticket` parameters received from the events are JSON objects.
 See below for the content.